Oxbern/CCube_API/README.md

   ```
 cmake .. && make
   ```
-In your Terminal again, execute your test my simply enter :
+In your terminal again, execute your test by simply entering :
   ```
 ./exec/MyTest
   ```